LUXTACO/TekkiColab/README.md

 <br>

 <p align="">
-  DBFarmer is an open source project and welcomes contributions from anyone who is interested.
+  TekkiColab is an open source project and welcomes contributions from anyone who is interested.
 If you want to help improve the tool, you can fork this repository and make a pull request with your changes.
 You can also report any issues or suggestions on the issues tab.
 </p>

 ----